Mortgage Notes For Sale – Ultimate List

 Deciding What Type of Notes to Buy

-Here are 7 of the primary mortgage note investing strategies used by investors:
+Here are the 7 most common mortgage note investing strategies used by private investors:

 - Flipping notes to other investors (wholesale to retail)

 - Rehabbing notes and reselling to other investors (value add)

 - Purchasing notes to own and/or sell the real estate

 - Originating seller financed notes for income or resale

 - Rehabbing notes and keeping them for income

 - Buying performing notes for income

 - Making private money loans to RE investors

 If earning relatively low-risk, low-maintenance passive income is your goal, look for performing mortgage notes with a 1st position lien to buy and hold.
 Or, make your own loans to real estate investors as a private lender.
 If you have more time, expertise and resources to hand, look for discounted non-performing notes.